kaiwalsh1/ECommerceBackEndHomework/README.md

 ## Usage
-This application uses Express.js, Sequelize, and MySQL
+This application uses Express.js, Sequelize, and MySQL2

 ## Credits